stupendoussuperpowers/witprox/README.md

     If the `builduser` now runs a build command such as `npm install`, all traffic to the npm registry is now routed through our TLS proxy running on port 1234.

-    `iptables` can also be used in several complex configurations depending on which traffic required monitoring.
+    `iptables` can also be used in several complex configurations depending on which traffic requires monitoring.

     This is the approach adopted by oss-rebuild as well.